lpinzari/sql-psql-udy/05_subquery_cte/08_recursive_join_query.md

 ## Termination Condition

 The recursive query ends when there is no more matching in the join between the result set of the last recursive call and the original table.
+I just remind you that a JOIN between tables is a cartesian product followed by a `WHERE` clause.
+The `WHERE` clause is the **terminal condition**.

 At this point, the query has reached the bottom of the hierarchy, where no more rows exist, and returns the accumulated result set.